 Chest Compression Fraction (CCF) is a critical metric in cardiopulmonary resuscitation (CPR) that represents the proportion of time chest compressions are performed during a cardiac arrest resuscitation effort.
 It is calculated by dividing the total time spent delivering chest compressions by the total time of the resuscitation attempt, then multiplying by 100 to express it as a percentage.

-CCF= (Total time of chest compressions/Total time of the resuscitation attempt) *100%
+Chest compression fraction formula: CCF = (Total time of chest compressions/Total time of the resuscitation attempt) *100%

-A high chest compression fraction is associated with better patient outcomes, as continuous and effective chest compressions are crucial for maintaining blood circulation to vital organs during cardiac arrest.
+A high chest compression fraction is associated with better patient outcomes, as continuous and effective chest compression rates are crucial for maintaining blood circulation to vital organs during cardiac arrest.
 High CCF targets are typically above 80%.
 This ensures minimal interruptions in compressions, which helps to maximize the chances of survival and recovery.
 The emphasis on maintaining a high CCF underscores the importance of efficient CPR techniques and minimizing pauses for activities such as ventilation, defibrillation, or rhythm analysis.

 Why is a High Chest Compression Fraction Important?